 Dos and Don’ts for Decorating a Rental

-First, let’s review what you should and shouldn’t do before you start decorating your apartment or rental home.
+First, let’s review what you should and shouldn’t do before you start decorating your rental home.

 - Review the rules and terms of your lease: Decorating rules can differ depending on your landlord or management company.
-Be sure to read the fine print, especially when it comes to walls, paint or switching out fixtures, for instance.
+Be sure to read the fine print, especially when it comes to walls, paint or switching out fixtures.
 Ask questions if you’re not sure.

 - Use damage-free solutions whenever possible: Most renters spend at least $600 on their security deposit.
 Don’t expect to get your deposit back if you leave behind any wall damage.
-Look for rental decorating ideas that don’t require nails, screws or drilling.
+Ideally, look for rental decorating ideas that don’t require nails, screws or drilling.

-- Shop around and be thrifty: For most renters, apartment dwelling is a temporary situation.
+- Shop around and be thrifty: Apartment dwelling is a temporary situation for most renters.
 If you know you’ll eventually move or purchase a home, don’t splurge on costly furniture or decor that you might not be able to keep in the future.
 Plus, it’s smart and sustainable to buy secondhand or refresh older pieces!

 - Keep storage top of mind: On average, one-bedroom apartments are 714 square feet, and studios are only 472 square feet.
 If you’re working with a small space, consider storage and space limitations whenever you think about buying something new for your apartment or rental home.
 Is this the best use of your small space?